-Despite the huge expansion of the city, life revolves along the Malecon, the extended promenade along the bay where locals and tourists alike gather at the end of the day when the temperature are cooler and the sunset paints the sky with breathtaking hues.
-La Paz sunsets are indeed some of the most memorable.
+Despite the huge expansion of the city, life revolves along the Malecon, the extended promenade along the bay where locals and tourists alike gather at the end of the day when the temperatures are cooler and the sunset paints the sky with breathtaking hues.

-This area includes Isla of Espiritu Santu and other small deserted areas also proclaimed UNESCO world natural heritage site for their importance as an habitat for many birds, reptiles, and mammal species.
+This area includes Isla of Espiritu Santu and other small deserted areas also proclaimed UNESCO world natural heritage site for their importance as a habitat for many birds, reptiles, and mammal species.

-This amazing activity which I recommend doing once in your life, it’s super controlled in Mexico, as a form to protect the environment and the Inhabitat for this beautiful fish.
+This amazing activity which I recommend doing once in your life, it’s super controlled in Mexico, as a form to protect the environment and the natural habitat of this beautiful fish.
 That means that your time on the water is limited to 15 minutes so that other tourists can experience it too.